brendanmurty/site/content/brendan/resume.md

 ### Senior Software Engineer at [Deputy](https://www.deputy.com) (Jul 2021 - May 2022)

-I build features on top of Deputy’s core product, build reports and add custom features for our clients.
+I built features on top of Deputy's core product, including custom reports and custom features to suit client needs.

-I also help to drive progress on internal technical projects and consider how to make our implementations scalable and reusable.
+I also helped to drive progress on internal technical projects and considered how to make technical solutions more scalable and reusable.

 ### Software Engineer at [Deputy](https://www.deputy.com) (Feb 2021 - Jun 2021)

-I build features on top of Deputy's core product, build reports and add custom features for our clients.
+I built features on top of Deputy's core product, including custom reports and custom features to suit client needs.

-I also build custom integrations with third-party systems.
+I also built custom integrations with third-party systems.

 ### Dad at [Home](https://murty.au) (Nov 2020 - Feb 2021)